pippin88/linuxcnc-hardware/README.md

 ## Ethernet
 ### Mesa Ethernet
-Mesa use Field-programmable gate array (FPGA)
+Mesa cards with a Field-programmable gate array (FPGA), interfaced to LinuxCNC computer via Ethernet.
+Time critical (realtime) tasks are performed on the FPGA card.

 Multiple ethernet interface FPGA cards are available, with many expansion cards